five-hundred-eleven/passwordgen-dash/README.md

 Security was not taken into consideration in this app so I do not advise using http://password.stromsy.com for sensitive purposes.
-If you like it, clone it and run the server on a local machine.
+If you like it, clone it and run the server on a trusted local machine.

 The goal is to generate randomized, easy to type and easy to read passwords.